Pets and Ponds: The Good, the Bad and the Ugly

 Diseases other than rabies can be contracted when out in nature as well.
 Mosquitoes can carry heartworm, which if left untreated will be fatal to a dog.
 A more recent development is the increase in Lyme disease in the mid-Atlantic region.
 The exclusion of natural predators and hunters from residential areas has led to an explosion in the deer population, which has, in turn, led to high numbers of disease-vectoring ticks.
 Your pond is a water source for wildlife, and the vegetation around it a source of food and cover, meaning that deer will frequent that area more than others and the risk of picking up a tick is increased.
 Lyme can be fatal to dogs, so please consult your veterinarian about Lyme vaccines to protect your canine companion as well as flea and tick treatments and heartworm preventative medication.

-You may have noticed that in this discussion about pets I have only talked about dogs.
-Cats are also prone to the same hazards around a pond, and should also be vaccinated against rabies and other transmissible diseases, protected by flea and tick prevention, and kept away from wild animals and hazardous areas.
+pond, and should also be vaccinated against rabies and other transmissible diseases, protected by flea and tick prevention, and kept away from wild animals and hazardous areas.
 Unlike with a leashed dog, this is very difficult to achieve with a cat, and so, if you’ll excuse my soapboxing for a minute, cats should live inside.
 There is an environmentalist argument for this, in that free-ranging housecats kill billions of native songbirds and small mammals every year, but it is also for the cat’s own good.
 While it is true that large predators are unlikely to be in your neighborhood, we do have plenty of foxes, owls, hawks, and even coyotes in some areas.
 I have personally found cat bones in owl pellets, tabby cat fur in coyote droppings, and once found a cat’s remains in a hawk’s nest.
 I apologize for my stark tone, but when I find such evidence I am struck with the thought that this may have been some child’s pet and only wish to prevent future incidents.
 The only way to keep your cats safe from teeth and talons is to keep them inside.
 If you give in to their desire to roam free, you must be aware that someday they may not come back.

 Please do not let me frighten you away from enjoying the natural beauty of your neighborhood pond or other green space.
 Nature is indeed a joy to experience for us and for our pets.
-One needs to recognize that nature also demands respect, and that remembering our boundaries maintains safety for ourselves, our pets and our wild neighbors.
+One needs to recognize that nature also demands respect and that remembering our boundaries maintains safety for ourselves, our pets, and our wild neighbors.
 In my experience, this respect and appreciation of the independence of nature makes time afield all the more enjoyable, and I wish only the same for you.
 Have fun, and stay safe.